How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 The second thing to consider when deciding upon the frequency of your silk press is the general health of your hair.

-If you currently suffer from breakage, dry and brittle hair, or split ends, then frequent silk presses are more than likely not going to be a suggested service by your stylist.
+If you currently suffer from breakage, dry and brittle hair, or split ends, then frequent silk presses will likely not be a suggested service by your stylist.

-The truth is, every style is not for everyone.
-Healthy hair is paramount, and any hairstyle that compromises that you need to avoid.
-It's important to keep up with regular conditioning treatments and trims to keep your hair healthy.
+The truth is every style is not for everyone.
+Healthy hair is paramount, and you need to avoid any hairstyle that compromises that.
+It's essential to keep up with regular conditioning treatments and trims to keep your hair healthy.

-If you at all concerned with the health of your hair, schedule a consultation to discuss its current state and what you can do to improve upon it.
+If you are concerned with your hair's health, schedule a consultation to discuss its current state and how to improve it.

 Strapped for Cash?
 Take the Leap!